Some Recent Papers

 Publication details are provided on subsequent pages.

-Five papers on delusions, with Max Coltheart
+A series of papers on delusions, with Max Coltheart

 Davies, M. and Coltheart, M.